|

 and the exchange of information related to wetlands.
 The Society continues to

-grow with members from most states and provinces in the
+grow with members from most states and provinces in the U.S., Canada, Mexico,

 and many other countries.
 The Society holds an annual meeting for the